{

 "rating": 3

-Lodash and Underscore libraries have map method which behaves the same as like array method.
+Both Lodash and Underscore libraries provide a map method that behaves similarly to the array method.

 let result = Arrays.map(users, function transform(user) {